fonsiman/final_project/README.md

 model.add(Dense(5, activation='softmax'))
 model.compile(optimizer='adam', loss='categorical_crossentropy', metrics=['accuracy'])`

+We are checked that with 5 epochs and 1000 steps per epoch is enought.

 # Performance

 To make run the model we are going to capture the images with the webcam using **OpenCV**.
 In particular, we capture a ROI (Region Of Interest) where we apply the model to identify the hand gesture.